denglinsui/denglinsui.github.io/_posts/read_algorithm/2020-09-10-Algorithm-01-EM Algorithm - 副本.md

 # EM Algorithm

-> Since there are some problems about mathjax, I also upload the pdf version <a href="https://denglinsui.github.io/pdf/Algorithm/01.pdf" target="_blank">「Statistics Model」1 Generalized Linear Model</a>.
+> Since there are some problems about mathjax, I also upload the pdf version <a href="https://denglinsui.github.io/pdf/Algorithm/01.pdf" target="_blank">「Algorithm」1 EM Algorithm</a>.
 >

 ## 背景